Refresh your kitchen with a DIY backsplash

 • Fill a bucket with the appropriate amount of water.
 Then, gradually add the grout powder and mix thoroughly.

 • Let the mixture stand for 5 to 10 minutes, then re-mix it without additional water.
-Periodically re-mix the grout to keep its consistency.
+Periodically re-mix the grout to maintain the consistency.

 • Apply the grout with the grout float at a 45-degree angle.
 Work diagonally.
 Wipe off any excess grout with the grout float held at a 90-degree angle.